-For every complaint you receive from a customer, there are approximately 26 other people who are unhappy with your company, but choose to say nothing.
-Those are clients you will most likely lose if you don’t take proper action, that is why tracking customer satisfaction metrics is critical.
+For every complaint you receive, there are approximately 26 customers who are unhappy with your company, but choose to say nothing.
+Those are the clients you will most likely lose if you don’t take proper action.

 Besides just losing clients and revenue, low customer satisfaction levels can also harm your brand’s image – especially if certain customer complaints go viral online.